Gurkaranbir Singh

 3. Section 33: Clarificatory Powers and The Limits of Post-Award Intervention

 However, unlike an arbitral tribunal, courts are not vested with any such power under Sections 34 and 37 of the 1996 Act.
 The Supreme Court’s recognition of a judicial power to correct clerical or computational errors under these provisions therefore raises questions of coherence within the arbitration statutory framework.
-This interpretation appears to extend judicial intervention beyond the limits envisaged under Section 34 of the 1996 Act, potentially creating tension with the principle of minimal court interference embodied in Section 5 of the 1996 Act.
+This interpretation appears to extend judicial intervention beyond the limits envisaged under Section 34 of the 1996 Act, potentially creating tension with the principle of minimal court interference and with Section 37 where such power already exists.

 It is noteworthy that this mechanism reflects a legislative intent to preserve the finality of arbitral awards while allowing the arbitral tribunal, than the court, to undertake necessary clarifications or adjustments.
 The power to correct, clarify, or supplement the award was thus always designed to remain with the tribunal, thereby reinforcing the principle of minimal judicial intervention that underpins the 1996 Act.